 Cameron.

-He says it loud enough that I’m distracted from looking through the tubes of paint littering my workbench.
+He says it loud enough that I’m distracted from the tubes of paint littering my workbench.
 I crane my neck, seeing what's caught his eye, and I can't help snorting.
 Yeah, someone’s in deep shit all right.

 Teo’s head shoots up as well from his phone.
 He’s found the one place left here to stand in shadow, tucked inside the supply cupboard doorway, keeping himself to himself.
 It’s pretty dark in there with the lights off but not dim enough for me to miss his raised eyebrows.
-I see him start to type, my phone vibrating in my pocket at the same time that he backs deeper into the cupboard’s shadows.
+I see him start to type, and my phone vibrates in my pocket at the same time that he backs deeper into the cupboard’s shadows.

 Teo: wtf